SonuMajhi68/Custom-Order-Panel/README.md

 - Pre-visualize the Entry, Take Profit, Stop loss, Buy and Sell
 - Shows your pips count for Stop Loss and Take Profit (Except Buy and Sell)
 - Instantly close all Open and Pending position
+- Ability to open 2 position with different Take Profit